 Even though a contract may not say that a seller must guarantee the quality of the car being sold, guarantees of quality are nevertheless included in the contract.
 These guarantees are sometimes called “implied conditions and warranties of quality”.
 Breaches of these guarantees can help you in any battle with a car trader.

-Implied conditions and warranties of quality can be found in Chapter 3 of the Australian Consumer Law ("ACL") which is Schedule 2 of the Competition and Consumer Act 2010.
+Implied conditions and warranties of quality can be found in chapter 3 of the Australian Consumer Law (“ACL”), which is schedule 2 of the Competition and Consumer Act 2010 (Cth).

 Chapter 3 applies to:

 - goods that are ordinarily acquired for personal, domestic or household use; or

 - other goods that cost $40,000 or less; or

 - the purchase of any vehicle or trailer to be used principally for the transport of goods on public roads (s 3).

 Section 54 of the ACL implies into a contract a condition that the goods are of acceptable quality.
 Goods are of acceptable quality if they are:

 - fit for the purpose for which they are commonly bought;